Azov Brigade

-The unit has drawn controversy over its early and allegedly continuing association with far-right groups and neo-Nazi ideology, its use of controversial symbols linked to Nazism, and early allegations that members of the unit participated in torture and war crimes.
-Some experts have been critical of the regiment's role within the larger Azov Movement, a political umbrella group made up of veterans and organizations linked to Azov, and its possible far-right political ambitions, despite claims of the regiment's depoliticization.
-Others argue that the regiment has evolved beyond its origins as street militia, tempering its neo-Nazi and far-right underpinnings as it became part of the National Guard.
-Since 2014, criticism of the Azov Regiment has been a recurring theme of Russian propaganda, and the unit has been designated a terrorist group by Russia since August 2022.
+The unit has drawn controversy over its early and allegedly continuing association with far-right groups and neo-Nazi ideology, its use of controversial symbols linked to Nazism, and early allegations that members of the unit participated in human rights violations.
+At its origin, the unit was linked to the far-right Azov Movement.
+After its integration into the National Guard, the unit was brought under Ukrainian government control, and observers noted a government strategy of integrating far-right militias into the regular military while attempting to limit ideological influence.
+Some experts argue that the unit has depoliticised, deradicalised and distanced itself from the Azov Movement since its integration into the regular Ukrainian military; others remain critical and argue that the unit remains linked to the movement and to far-right ideology.
+The Azov Brigade has been a recurring theme of Russian propaganda.

-The regiment's size was estimated to be around 900 to 2,500 combatants in 2017–2022.
+The regiment's size was estimated to be around 2,500 combatants in 2017, and around 900 in 2022.
 Most of the unit's members are Russian speakers from Russian-speaking regions of Ukraine.
 It also includes members from other countries.
-In the wake of the 2022 Russian invasion of Ukraine, the regiment gained renewed attention, as one of the reasons given by Russian president Vladimir Putin for the invasion was the "denazification" of Ukraine, to remove the alleged control of the country by far-right forces such as Azov.
-During the Siege of Mariupol, the regiment played a prominent role in the city's defense, and made its final stand at the Azovstal steel plant.
+The regiment gained renewed attention during the Russian invasion of Ukraine.
+Russian president Vladimir Putin alleged that Ukraine was controlled by far-right forces, such as Azov, and gave "denazification" as a reason for the invasion.
+The Azov regiment played a prominent role in the siege of Mariupol and made its final stand at the Azovstal steel plant.
 The siege ended when a significant number of the regiment's fighters, including its commander, Denys Prokopenko, surrendered to Russian forces on orders from the Ukrainian high command.
+The unit has been designated a terrorist group by Russia since August 2022, after which Russia began sentencing Azov prisoners of war in sham trials.